maartenJacobs/starsnake/README.md

 For example, `PYTHONPATH=. python examples/curl/main.py gemini://gemini.circumlunar.space/` will print the page hosted on `gemini://gemini.circumlunar.space/`.

+Note that this curl-ripoff will store files `~/.starsnake/`.

 This tool is the main way I browse Geminispace at the moment so it's subject to much change.